grantpeterwilliamson/Playlist_buddy/README.md

 Delete / Reorder			XML is copied → one Library.Refresh
 Simultaneous edits inside 5 sec		The playlist modified last wins (last-writer-wins)

+Currently Only supports music playlists but i think i can add suport for other libraries if anyone wants it.

 Edits during a library scan
 					< 86% scanned → processed normally
 					≥ 86% → queued and applied after scan completes